Matbe34/lankir/docs/index.md

 ## License

-PDF App is open source software.
-See the [LICENSE](https://github.com/ferran/pdf_app/blob/main/LICENSE) file for details.
+Lankir is open source software.
+See the [LICENSE](https://github.com/ferran/lankir/blob/main/LICENSE) file for details.

 ---